The growth of the infinite long-range percolation cluster: Remarks and discussion

-It is tempting to add the assumption $p(1)=1$ in Theorem \ref{mainthm} (b).
+It is tempting to add the assumption $p(1)=1$ to Theorem \ref {mainthm}(b).
 With that extra condition, the proofs in this paper will become easier.
-However, without this extra assumption, the results of Theorem \ref{mainthm} can be generalised to the random connection model \cite{Mees96}, i.e.\ long-range percolation, where the vertex set is generated by a homogeneous Poisson point process on $\mathbb{R}^d$.
-This is important in biological applications, where exact lattice structures will not appear and models in which the individuals/vertices are located according to a Poisson point process might be more realistic (see e.g. \cite{Davi08}).
+However, without this extra assumption, the results of Theorem \ref{mainthm} can be generalized to the random connection model \cite{Mees96}, that is, long-range percolation, where the vertex set is generated by a homogeneous Poisson point process on $\mathbb{R}^d$.
+This is important in biological applications, where exact lattice structures will not appear and models in which the individuals/vertices are located according to a Poisson point process might be more realistic (see, e.g., \cite{Davi08}).